-- h.
-Parkland Dedication Credits - i.
+- 3. Parkland Dedication Credits - a.
 Floodplain

 Areas located within the Drainageway Protection Zone of the main channels of Frederick Creek, Curry Creek, Browns Creek, Cibolo Creek and Menger Creek may be dedicated in fulfillment of the dedication requirements, subject to approval by the City Council.
-Said dedication will include, at a minimum, a strip 150 feet wide on both sides measured from the center of the creek channel (300 feet total) if both sides of the waterway are owned by the same entity.
-If the property is only on one side of the waterway, then a minimum of 150 feet wide from the center of the creek channel shall be dedicated.
+Said dedication will include, at a minimum, a strip 150 feet wide on both sides measured from the center of the creek channel (300 feet total).

-i.
+b.
 Full Credit for Public Parks